myfrom/lawnchair.app-concept/README.md

 I tried to put a lot of focus on basic a11y but still many of this territory remains unknown to me or would take a lot more time to properly implement.

-### _It just works_ everywhere and every time, kinda

-I've said above that the website works "90% without JS", what does not work is the tabs menu and showcase carousel on smaller screens.
-Again, this was a little too time-consuming for such a small project.

 ### A word on legacy

 Or rather _'Who damn imagined Internet Explorer'_.
 Jokes aside, I ensured the page _displays_ in latest version of IE. But that's where my guarantees end.
 The layout's kinda broken and that annoys me really much.
 I've found a polyfill that's supposed to be a cure for my problem but it requires a lot of fiddling with the code that I also thought is not worth the time now.